kamansoft/laravel-blame/README.md

     }
 ```

-Then just make use of the [Modelblamer trait](https://github.com/kamansoft/laravel-blame/blob/c95967a0e15155562d1aa05a5fc6fb8e8d164ff8/src/Traits/ModelBlamer.php) on your eloquent models, and its [booting method](https://github.com/kamansoft/laravel-blame/blob/c95967a0e15155562d1aa05a5fc6fb8e8d164ff8/src/Traits/ModelBlamer.php#L11)  will take care of the rest.
+Then make use of the [Modelblamer trait](https://github.com/kamansoft/laravel-blame/blob/c95967a0e15155562d1aa05a5fc6fb8e8d164ff8/src/Traits/ModelBlamer.php) on your eloquent models, and its [booting method](https://github.com/kamansoft/laravel-blame/blob/c95967a0e15155562d1aa05a5fc6fb8e8d164ff8/src/Traits/ModelBlamer.php#L11) will take care of the rest.
 Also for the seek of a good practice let your model implement the [BlameableInterface](https://github.com/kamansoft/laravel-blame/blob/main/src/Contracts/ModelBlame.php) on your models.
 Then your model should look something like this

 ```php
 //app/Models/SomeModel.php